antimof/UxPlay/README.md

 4. mkdir build
 5. cd build
 6. cmake ..      (or "cmake -DZOOMFIX=ON .." to get the screen-sharing fix)
+(or "cmake -DCHANGE_DISPLAY_NAME=ON .. " to get the display name change from "uxplay" to the AirPlay server_name  without applying ZOOMFIX)
 7. make
 8. sudo make install

+Run uxplay in a terminal widow.

 **Note libplist-dev and (for ZOOMFIX) libx11-dev are new dependencies.**